fourfeatherz/DS2002SP26/README.md

 ## Need help?

 - Ask in **Teams** first (so others benefit)
-- If it’s personal/private: DM the instructor
+- If it’s personal/private: DM the me

 ---